Skip to Content

 • A “Ubiquity – when an attack on a single information system of IT environment would result in widespread vulnerability across DoD.”

-What is the timeline for the rollout of CMMC 2.0?
+What is the timeline for the rollout of CMMC?

-CMMC 2.0 will be implemented in a three-phase approach over three years.
+CMMC will be implemented in a three-phase approach over three years.
 Each phase will last one year.
-Phase one begins upon the finalization of Defense Federal Acquisition Regulation Supplement: Assessing Contractor Implementation of Cybersecurity Requirements (DFARS Case 2019-D041)
+Phase one begins November 10, 2025.
+This is when the DFARS rule, Assessing Contractor Implementation of Cybersecurity Requirements (DFARS Case 2019-D041), goes into effect.

-• Phase 2: One year later, DoD will start adding Level 2 certification requirements to applicable contracts.
-Level 3 certification requirements will be incorporated into a limited number of applicable contracts at DOD’s discretion.
+• Phase 2: Beginning November 10, 2026, DoD will start adding Level 2 certification requirements to applicable contracts.
+Level 3 certification requirements will be incorporated into a limited number of applicable contracts at DoD’s discretion.
+This phase lasts until November 10, 2027.

-• Phase 3: One year after phase 2, DoD will extend Level 2 certification requirements to existing contracts, and Level 3 certification will be required on applicable contracts.
+• Phase 3: As of November 10, 2027, DoD will extend Level 2 certification requirements to existing contracts, and Level 3 certification will be required on applicable contracts.
 DoD can begin to include Level 2 C3PAO assessment requirements in options to exercise active DoD contracts.
+This phase lasts until November 10, 2028.

-• Phase 4: Starting one year after Phase 3, CMMC will apply to all DoD contracts above the MPT where a contractor handles FCI or CUI (except for purely COTS contracts).
+• Phase 4: Starting November 10, 2028, CMMC will fully apply to all DoD contracts above the MPT where a contractor handles FCI or CUI (except for purely COTS contracts).
 This will include options to exercise active contracts.*

-*Applicable contracts that are not awarded or extended during the phased implementation will incorporate CMMC 2.0 requirements upon their award/extension
+*Applicable contracts that are not awarded or extended during the phased implementation will incorporate CMMC requirements upon their award/extension.

 CMMC Law and Regulations: